ballerina-platform/ballerina-distribution/examples/anydata-to-yaml-string/anydata_to_yaml_string.md

 # Anydata to YAML string conversion

-The `data.yaml` library provides `toYamlString` API to convert a subtype of `anydata` value to a YAML format string.
+The `data.yaml` library provides the `toYamlString` function to convert a value belonging to `anydata` to a string in YAML format.

 For more information on the underlying module, see the [`data.yaml` module](https://lib.ballerina.io/ballerina/data.yaml/latest/).